lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 end
 ```

 Read the error message! the controller needs the task class.
 Add `require_relative "task"` in the controller.
 If we are not satisfied by the display, we know we need to change the `Display` class only !! yeah, that's what is great with separating responsibilities.

-Finish the live-code with them
+Finish the live-code adding the feature of marking tasks as done.

 ### Day challenges